Offseason Target Idea #2: Kerry Wood

 Torre, Favorite Toy to Reunite?

-Torre, who wants to manage again, is interested in talking to the Dodgers if the job becomes available.
-So the Dodgers want to replace a manager who doesn't understand in-game tactics or how to manage a bullpen with a manager who doesn't understand in-game tactic or how to manage a bullpen and is also actively trying to embarrass his former employers in the press and tonight on Letterman.
+Torre could be LA bound.
+Torre will take Dodgers job if, when, it opens So the Dodgers want to replace a manager who doesn't understand in-game tactics or how to manage a bullpen with a manager who doesn't understand in-game tactic or how to manage a bullpen and is also actively trying to embarrass his former employers in the press and tonight on Letterman.
+Why would Joe take the job?
+Well he gets to abuse the right arm of Scott Proctor again.
+Who could resist that?
+Labels: dodgers, joe torre, scott proctor

 posted by Mr. Faded Glory @ 11:45 AM